Suspect charged with gang assault, unlawful imprisonment

 Lien, with his wife and their 2-year-old daughter, was driving his Range Rover back from a wedding anniversary celebration.

-Lien pulled to a stop, and angry bikers surrounded his vehicle, hitting it and spiking its tires, police said.
+When Alexian Lien, the SUV driver, pulled to a stop, other bikers surrounded the vehicle, hit it and spiked its tires, police said.

-Lien stepped on the gas, plowing into three more bikers, including Edwin Mieses, whose wife says he is paralyzed.
+Lien then pulled away, plowing into three more bikers, including Edwin Mieses, who was critically injured.

 Police say the subsequent beating included kicks to Lien’s head and body as he lay on the highway.